Best Over-ear Headphones for Studio 2026

 Pros

-• Exceptional resolution
+• Exceptional detail resolution

-• Dual ear pad sets included
+• Dual ear pad sets (analytical and balanced profiles)

 Cons

-• Still bright for some users
+• Still slightly bright for treble-sensitive users

-• Heavy at 376g
+• Heavy at 376g for long sessions

 #4